 Creating 3D objects

-In today’s 3D engines an objects geometry is stored as a collection of points (or vertices) each having an
+The geometry of a 3D object is stored as a collection of points (or vertices), each having an

 With CSS transforms this is turned on its head.
-We can’t define arbitrary shapes using a set of points, we’re stuck with HTML elements which are always rectangular and have two dimensional properties such as
+We can’t define arbitrary shapes using a set of points.
+Instead, we have to work with HTML elements, which are always rectangular and have two dimensional properties such as

 Creating objects from rectangles seems limiting at first but you can do a surprising amount with them, especially when you start playing with PNG alpha channels.
 In the image below you can see the barrel top and wheel objects appear rounded despite being made up of rectangles.